-Welcome to my little expose on my latest abstract landscape painting in acrylics called “Windy Day in Tucker County,” currently for sale in the Melasdesign Handmade Shop.
+Welcome to my little expose on my latest mountain art landscape painting.
+The abstract impressionist windmill art is called “Windy Day in Tucker County” and is currently for sale in the Melasdesign Handmade Shop.
 I’ll discuss my ideas and inspiration for the mountain setting wind power theme, materials used, color choices and a new direction in my work that is a return to what I’ve always loved to do.
 I’ll also touch on creating art as a disabled person.
+Greetings from Thomas, WV.

 Windpower in the Mountains

-This painting is an imaginary view of the moutain tops in Tucker County, West Virginia.
+This landscape windmill art is an imaginary view of the mountain tops in Tucker County, West Virginia.
 Love it or hate it, the windmills on the mountains are an impressive view along a beautiful Appalachian landscape.
-I have always loved them, since my first glimpse of one in the Thomas Dolby video on the then great MTV for the song “Windpower” in 1982.
-That video is nowhere to be found (by my searching), but have a listen to that piece of synth pop gold below.
+I have always loved them, since my first glimpse of an earlier windmill model in the Thomas Dolby video on the then great MTV for the song “Windpower” in 1982.
+Have a listen to that piece of synth pop gold below.

 I’m fascinated by energy created through nature’s motion, from hydroelectricity to wind power.
-It is non-evasive and works with Mother Nature’s natural talents.
+It is non-invasive and works with Mother Nature’s natural talents.
 The technology involved is also impressive.
 I’ve had the opportunity to stand within about 30 feet of the base of a wind turbine, and it’s simply mesmerizing.
-In the way Paul Klee painted “Revolution of the Viaducts” I have pondered creating a “Revolution of the Windmills.”
-We’ll see.
+In the way Paul Klee painted an abstract landscape painting called “Revolution of the Viaducts” I have pondered creating my own “Revolution of the Windmills” mountain art based on my surroundings in Thomas, West Virginia.
+There was quite a bit of forethought in creating my own windmill painting.

 Pros and Cons of Windpower